deeshabhavsar/EmoRead/README.md

 ---

-## :technologist: My Contributions
+##  Contributions
-- Developed the *front-end* using React, implementing dynamic color visualizations and user interaction components.
+- Developed the *front-end* using React, implementing dynamic color visualizations and user interaction components -->Aimen Farooq
-- Integrated the app with the *Gemini API* for emotion analysis.
+- Integrated the app with the *Gemini API* and *SpeechBrain* for emotion analysis -->Deesha Bhavsar
+- Backend -->Bhargavi Gangoor
-- Designed the final reading visualization experience.
+- Designed the final reading visualization experience.-->Bhargavi Gangoor & Aimen Farooq
-- Deployed the application to AI Studio.
+- Deployed the application to AI Studio -->Deesha Bhavsar

 ---